Vincit/objection.js/doc/1.x/migration.md

 await somePerson.$relatedQuery('pets');
 ```

-addad a property `pets` for `somePerson` and saved the result there.
+added a property `pets` for `somePerson` and saved the result there.
 This no longer happens with objection 2.
 Also inserting a new item using

 ```js
 await somePerson.$relatedQuery('pets').insert(pet);